 A POC testing facility is one that uses point-of-care (POC) tests, such as rapid screening tests for COVID-19.
-This type of test provides results within minutes of the test being taken, which allows for rapid decisions about patient care.
+This type of test provides results within minutes of the test being taken, which allows for quick decisions about patient care.
 POC testing facilities may include facilities that are not traditionally health or clinic settings, such as long-term care facilities, schools, or correctional facilities.

 POC testing facilities must report COVID-19 test results because of Washington state law:

 - Washington Administrative Code WAC 246-101-101 requires laboratories to report positive COVID-19 results to public health within 24 hours of the test.
 This reporting requirement applies to all facilities using POC or rapid diagnostic tests for COVID-19.

 - The Washington State Board of Health’s rule, WAC 246-101-011 requires additional data elements that must be reported, including complete demographic data aligned with new federal requirements from the U.S. Department of Health & Human Services.